-[84] I cannot agree with the Attorney General that the Commissioner, after conducting only three of nine months of hearings, was in a position to confirm the findings of the Auditor General or to conclude that the Sponsorship Program was "run in a catastrophically bad way."
+- [82] The Attorney General submits that the Commissioner was indeed in a position to determine at the time he made these statements that the Sponsorship Program was "run in a catastrophically bad way," since this was, in essence, one of the conclusions of the Auditor General's Report on which the Commissioner's mandate was based.
+In other words, the Commissioner's mandate had the premise that there had been very bad mismanagement of the Program.
+Further, the Attorney General states that none of the Auditor General's conclusions were ever challenged by the parties, despite Commissioner Gomery's invitation to do so.
+The Attorney General submits that in fact, "everybody admitted" the problems noted in the Auditor General's Report. - [83] I cannot agree with the Attorney General that the Commissioner, after conducting only three of nine months of hearings, was in a position to confirm the findings of the Auditor General or to conclude that the Sponsorship Program was "run in a catastrophically bad way."
 First, unlike the Auditor General's investigation, the Commissioner's mandate, as set out in the Terms of Reference, was not limited to investigating and reporting only the way in which the Program was managed by public servants.
 I stress that section (iii) of Part I of the Commissioner's mandate provided that the Commissioner was to investigate and report on "the management of the sponsorship program and advertising activities by government officials at all levels" [my emphasis].
 Thus, the Commissioner was not in a position to conclude that the program was mismanaged before having heard from government officials of all levels who were set to testify.
-This is especially so given that the Commissioner ultimately concluded that the Sponsorship Program was run out of the Prime Minister's Office under the direct supervision of Mr. Pelletier (a senior official who had yet to testify), who "for all practical purposes, assumed the role, the functions and the responsibilities of a Minister of a department charged with the implementation of a program."
-Without having heard the testimony of all witnesses who were to appear before the Commission, especially those whom he found to be in charge of the program, the Commissioner was not in a position to conclude that the Program was "run in a catastrophically bad way."
+This is especially so given that the Commissioner ultimately concluded that the Sponsorship Program was run out of the Prime Minister's Office under the direct supervision of the Applicant (who had yet to testify), who "for all practical purposes, assumed the role, the functions and the responsibilities of a Minister of a department charged with the implementation of a program."
+Without having heard the testimony of all witnesses who were to appear before the Commission, especially those whom he found to be in charge of the program, the Commissioner was not and could not be in a position to conclude that the Program was "run in a catastrophically bad way."

-[85] Second, to conclude that the mismanagement was "catastrophic" before hearing all the evidence undermined the very purpose of the commission of inquiry, creating a sense that the proceedings were perfunctory in nature.
+[84] Second, to conclude that the mismanagement was "catastrophic" before hearing all the evidence undermined the very purpose of the commission of inquiry, creating a sense that the proceedings were perfunctory in nature.
 The Commissioner's remarks indicate that he had reached conclusions or drawn inferences of fact before the evidence was complete and submissions had been received from all participants.
 The Commissioner had a duty not to reach conclusions about the management of the sponsorship program until having heard all the evidence, and he was not in a position to do so until then.
-The objective of the Inquiry was to get to the truth of the matters that were the subject of Chapters 3 and 4 of the Auditor General's Report.
+The objective of the Inquiry was to get to the truth of the matters that were the subject of chapters 3 and 4 of the Auditor General's Report.
 By stating that he "was coming to the same conclusion" and that he "simply confirmed the findings that Sheila Fraser had made" after only three months of hearings would, in my view, leave the reasonable person with the view that the Commissioner had prejudged some of the very matters he was tasked to investigate before hearing all the evidence.